 Interacting with people's posts and DMing them helps!
 However, you gotta keep in mind that none of this should be transactional, in my opinion.
 There's nothing wrong with business, but I think that keeping things genuine and having good intentions takes you a long way😁

 Y'all who have been following me for a while already know this because I mention it all the time😂 but I DM'ed around the first 400-500 people that followed me on Twitter.
-It seems crazy I know, but I've been off the grid for about 2 years!
-I was very curious and excited to see what other people were up to, especially other devs!
+It seems crazy, I know, but I've been off the grid for about 2 years!
+I was very curious and excited to see what other people were up to, especially other developers.
 This said, I like to think all my interactions with those people were really genuine.
 I even took the time to look at their portfolios and their GitHub profiles!😆

-3. Content creating is no joke😅
+3. Content creation is no joke😅